…More beautiful, more lived in, more loved.

 The pool zone prioritises privacy as well as beautiful design.
 Image: Jane Langof

-Prioritising feng shui principles?
+Prioritising feng shui principles

 With a vision of creating a harmonious and balanced home, Jane completed a feng shui analysis before purchasing the house.
 Here’s how Jane employed feng shui techniques and principles in her Sydney renovation: